17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 Hotel Boskinac Restaurant

-Not your ordinary hotel, the Boskinac Hotel is a hotel, restaurant, and winery – yes, a winery!
-Located in one of the most picturesque settings you will find on the beautiful Island of Pag, Boskinac offers opulence, relaxation, and sophistication.
+Not your ordinary hotel, the Boskinac Hotel is a hotel, restaurant, and winery—yes, a winery!
+Located in one of the most picturesque settings on the beautiful Island of Pag, Boskinac offers opulence, relaxation, and sophistication.

-The hotel offers eight rooms and three suites, so you’ll never find yourself in the middle of a busy and bustling reception area.
-Each room is classically decorated, with handmade furniture, using ethically sourced materials.
+The hotel offers eight rooms and three suites, so you’ll never find yourself in the middle of a busy reception area.
+Each room is classically decorated, with handmade furniture and ethically sourced materials.

-A scented forest, an adjacent vineyard, and an olive grove surround the hotel.
-Regarding gastronomy, the Boskinac restaurant is impressive, with some cutting-edge Croatian cuisine accompanied by outstanding wines.
+The hotel is surrounded by a scented forest, an adjacent vineyard, and an olive grove.
+Regarding gastronomy, the Boskinac restaurant is impressive.
+It serves cutting-edge Croatian cuisine accompanied by outstanding wines.

 Family Hotel Pagus